giladreich/KO-DropRateTester/README.md

 - Visual Studio 2017
 - Windows 10

-So if you're planing to build this from source, you'll need to download the Qt visual studio pluging version 5.6 and set environment variables to QTDIR.
+So if you're planing to build this from source, you'll need to download Qt for visual studio(version 5.6, also plugin) and set environment variables to QTDIR or you can build the project using qmake(works almost the same as cmake).
-Otherwise, just get the binaries/executeable from the [download link](https://drive.google.com/open?id=0B0vTRMrlXZn4TVFqM1VIdlBlQlk).
+Otherwise, just get the binaries/executeable from the [download link](http://www.mediafire.com/file/37ycjgyrcay5v3c/KO-DropRateTester-1.0.0.7z).